Allowing Dogs to Sniff Helps Them Think Positively

 Posted Feb 07, 2019

-The highlights of this paper are: "Nosework reduced dogs' latencies to reach an ambiguous pot in a cognitive bias test; Nosework increases dogs’ positive judgment bias or 'optimism'; Practicing nosework allows dogs to express a natural behavior and be more autonomous; Behaving naturally and making active choices are two key factors in animal welfare; and Olfaction-based activities contribute to dogs’ welfare."
-The experimental setup can be seen in the figure above and described in Note 1.
+The highlights of this paper are as follows: "Nosework reduced dogs' latencies to reach an ambiguous pot in a cognitive bias test; Nosework increases dogs’ positive judgment bias or 'optimism'; Practicing nosework allows dogs to express a natural behavior and be more autonomous; Behaving naturally and making active choices are two key factors in animal welfare; and Olfaction-based activities contribute to dogs’ welfare."
+The experimental setup can be seen in the figure above and described in Note 1 below.

 Drs.
 Duranton and Horowitz write, "In this study, we tested the effect of an olfaction-based activity on pet dogs’ emotional states.
 Dogs were first given a cognitive bias test, then practiced a daily, specified activity for two weeks, and finally were given a cognitive bias test again.
 The activity conducted differed between the groups: dogs from the experimental group practiced nosework, and dogs from the control group practiced heelwork.
 Results show that the latency to approach the ambiguous stimulus declined significantly after treatment in the experimental group, whereas the latency did not change for dogs in the control group.
 We conclude that allowing dogs to spend more time using their olfaction through a regular nosework activity makes them more optimistic.
 By allowing dogs more 'foraging' time, their welfare is improved.
 Applications for pet dogs in daily life are discussed."